happybit/happybit.github.io/_posts/2014-05-25-migrating-from-octopress-to-jekyll.markdown

 * [GitHub](https://play.google.com/store/apps/details?id=com.github.mobile) or [Jekyll](https://play.google.com/store/apps/details?id=gr.tsagi.jekyllforandroid) apps on Android;
 * Just `clone` and `push` new post on another PC;

-And then GitHub will take care of the rest :-) .
+And then GitHub will take care of the rest :smile: .